xgr-network/XGR/docs/ui/ops/XGR-OPS-Rule-Executor-Coverage.md

 On **OPS → Manage Execution** you can:

 - Manage the **executor list** of a loaded contract (**XRC-137** or **XRC-729**) by adding or removing executor addresses.
+- Optionally enable/disable **Wildcard execution (All \*)** on the loaded contract.
 - (Only for **XRC-729**) run **Rule Executor Coverage** to answer:

 > “Does the selected executor have execution rights on every referenced rule contract?”

-Coverage supports two ways an executor can have access on a rule contract:
+Coverage supports three ways an executor can have access on a rule contract:

 1. **Explicit access (has executor):** the address exists inside the rule contract’s `executors[]` list.
 2. **Implicit owner access (owner implicit):** if the selected address equals the rule contract **owner**, it can execute even if it is not listed in `executors[]`.
+3. **Wildcard execution (All \*):** if the rule contract contains the wildcard executor, it is considered open — any address can execute.

+### Wildcard execution (All \*)

+Manage Execution also supports a **Wildcard executor**:

+- **Wildcard executor address:** `0x0000000000000000000000000000000000000000`
+- If this address is present in a contract’s executor list, the contract is considered **open**:
+  **any address can execute** on that contract.

+Use this only if you intentionally want to open execution temporarily.
+You can later remove the wildcard to restore a restricted executor list.

 ---